-So, Risk Manager sweeps for this.
+So, Fugue sweeps for this.
 Under the hood, it’s running a command to get a list of IAM users and checking if any of them have roles attached.
-If it finds some, then Risk Manager will report something like this:
+If it finds some, then Fugue will report something like this:

 Click through and you get a breakdown of all the issues:

 You have a clear, actionable list, and with a few fixes, you can bring your whole infrastructure into compliance.